By participating in a patient safety organization, healthcare organizations can reduce risk and improve the overall quality of care.

-Establishing processes for quality and safety analysis through a PSO ensures that patients are receiving the highest quality of care possible.
+Establishing processes for quality and safety analysis through a patient safety organization ensures that patients are receiving the highest quality of care possible.

 Any licensed provider can participate in a PSO and receive the associated benefits and protections.
-Here are 3 reasons why organizations might consider participating in a Patient Safety Organization:
+Here are three reasons why organizations might consider participating in a patient safety organization:

 1. Build a Patient Safety Culture

-Participating in a PSO also establishes an open line of communication among care teams that ties often-fragmented patient safety information together, showing how errors are related from a systemic perspective rather than placing blame on an individual.
+Participating in a patient safety organization also establishes an open line of communication among care teams that ties often-fragmented patient safety information together, showing how errors are related from a systemic perspective rather than placing blame on an individual.
 (3)

 2. Education and Learning